Minnesota craft brewery sales down 18% in 2020

 Many breweries changed their operational model in the face of declining on-site sales and increased demand for off-site sales.
 These changes came at a cost, which many breweries absorbed into their margins.

 The Minnesota brewery industry makes significant contributions to the state economy.
-In 2019, the Minnesota brewery industry generated $1.0 billion in economic activity and supported 8,435 jobs in the state.
+In 2019, the Minnesota brewery industry generated a billion dollars and supported 8,435 jobs.
+Sadly, COVID-19 rules took away the industry’s lifeline — on-site sales — reducing profitability.